jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Fancy algorithms are slow when n is small, and n is usually small._ — Rob Pike

+_The cleaner and nicer the program, the faster it's going to run.
+And if it doesn't, it'll be easy to make it fast._ — Joshua Bloch

 # References
 * Original [Bumper Sticker Computer Science](https://moss.cs.iit.edu/cs100/Bentley_BumperSticker.pdf) by Jon Bentley
 * A collection of blog quotes by Henrik Warne: